Getting Into An Elite Computer Science (CS) School

 UIUC Computer Science + Math student

-Applying to CS Once You're Admitted
+Applying to CS After Admission

-Engineering majors are automatically enrolled in some of these prerequisite classes, which makes it easier to get in to the Computer Science major.
-This method puts more weight on a student's performance in their first year at college.
-Other universities like Georgia Institute of Technology (Georgia Tech) and Harvard University also use this method to accept students into their Computer Science programs.
+Engineering majors are automatically enrolled in some of these prerequisite classes, which makes it easier to get into the Computer Science major.
+This method emphasizes your performance in the first year at college.
+Other universities like Georgia Institute of Technology (Georgia Tech) and Harvard University also use this tactic to accept students into their Computer Science programs.

 Declaring a CS Major Directly

 At Massachusetts Institute of Technology (MIT), freshmen enter undeclared and usually choose a major at the end of their first year.
-There are no prerequisites to declaring a major, but Computer Science students are advised to start required coursework in their first year, before they are formally declared.
-Similarly, at Stanford University, students are admitted to the university and then choose an advisor and declare their major sometime in their sophomore year.
+There are no prerequisites to declaring a major, but Computer Science students are advised to start required coursework in their first year before they are formally declared.
+Similarly, at Stanford University, students get admitted to the university and then choose an advisor and declare their major at some point in their sophomore year.

-Transferring into a CS Major
+Transferring Into a CS Major

-At most universities, students can change majors and transfer into another department.
+At most universities, students can change majors and transfer to another department.
 This usually happens when a student discovers that they are passionate about a field that is different from the one they initially intended to study.
 Universities understand that students' interests can change, and they have systems in place to allow qualifying students to switch majors.

 Depending on the university, this can be as simple as submitting a form (for example, at Stanford) or an application process very similar to the application process as a high school senior (for example, at UIUC).
 Most colleges require students to have a minimum GPA to be considered for a change of major to Computer Science.
 Some schools, such as CMU, require students to have taken a handful of prerequisite classes, in addition to having a GPA above a certain threshold (usually above a 3.2) and submitting a personal statement.
 But again, remember to keep the CS acceptance rates in mind to have a clear understanding of what you should aim for.